CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 ## Motivation
 [Motivation]: #motivation

-BNF databases provide great flexibility for querying relational data using joins and/or subselects.
+Normalized relational databases provide great flexibility for querying relational data using joins and/or sub-queries.
-However the BFD database exists solely to serve the BFD API server and the queries that it needs for normal operations.
+However the BFD database exists solely to serve the BFD API server and the queries that it needs for its operations.
 These queries generally consist of a simple query on one or two columns from the claim table followed by reading all of the associated detail data into a DTO object for each claim to allow delivery to clients.
-Consolidating the records from the BNF structure into an object graph requires JPA to perform extra database queries and extra work in memory to assemble the records from detail tables.
+Consolidating the records from the normalized relational structure into an object graph requires JPA to perform extra database queries and extra work in memory to assemble the records from detail tables.

 Postgresql (and Amazon Aurora) supports storing object graphs as JSON directly in a single column of a record.
 Using this feature will allow the use of only one table per claim type.